 Still, each health insurance provider will cover different expenses depending on past history of addiction, exact therapies needed, and so forth.
 In addition, costs will vary considerably depending on factors like:

-- The duration of your stay
+- The duration of your treatment

 - Types of therapies needed